dawreckless/python_curriculum/Unit_1_Intro/README.md

 - AI makes coding faster, not unnecessary

 ## What You Will Learn
-- Printing text
+- How to install Python
-- Basic syntax
+- Using Python
-- Your first program
+- Writing your first program